Introduction

 a.
 Chemical analyses

 We investigated variations in chemical compounds between the two sympatric species M. helenor and M. achilles sampled in French Guiana.
-The male and female genitalia of wild caught M. h. helenor and and M. a. achilles individuals (from 9 up to 12 per sex per species) were dissected and extracted in 20µL of dichloromethane, containing 5µL of octadecane as an internal standard.
+The male and female genitalia of wild caught M. h. helenor and M. a. achilles individuals (from 9 up to 12 per sex per species) were dissected and extracted in 20µL of dichloromethane, containing 5µL of octadecane as an internal standard.
 Two sets of chromatography were performed in order to extract either the light compounds (all volatile carbonate compounds below C16) or the heavier ones (all carbonate compounds above C16) found on the genitalia of those Morphos.

-The chemical compounds of those samples were analyzed by gas chromatography and time-of- flight mass spectrophotometry (GC-ToF-MS) using a 8890 GC system (Agilent, Santa Clara, USA) coupled to a PEGASUS BT mass spectrophotometer (LECO, Saint Joseph, USA).
+The chemical compounds of those samples were analyzed by gas chromatography and time-of-flight mass spectrophotometry (GC-ToF-MS) using a 8890 GC system (Agilent, Santa Clara, USA) coupled to a PEGASUS BT mass spectrophotometer (LECO, Saint Joseph, USA).
 The connected capillary column was a Rxi-5ms (30 m x 0.25 mm, df = 0.25 µm, Restek, Bellefonte USA) and helium was used as carrier gas at 1 mL min-1 constant flow rate.
 1 µL of each sample was injected in a GC split/splitless injector at 300 °C. Two temperature programs were used: (i) the analysis of the C8-C16 compounds started at 40 °C maintained for 1 min, then increased at 210°C at 6 °C min- 1 rate, finally increased to 340 °C at a 10 °C min-1, and (ii) the analysis of the C16-C30 compounds started at 70 °C maintained for 1 min, then increased to 150 °C at 30 °C min-1 rate and finally increased to 340 °C at a 6 °C min-1 rate.
 Mass spectra were recorded with a 70eV electron impact energy.
 Mixtures of alkanes C8 to C19 and C16 to C44 (ASTM® D5442 C16-C44 Qualitative Retention Time Mix, Supelco, Bellefonte, USA) were injected under the same conditions to be used as external standards.

 The chromatograms were converted in netCDF format and operated using MZmine 2.43 for compound detection and area integration.
 To this aim, chromatograms were cropped before 4 min and after 27 min, and baseline-corrected using the Rolling ball algorithm (Kneen & Annegarn, 1996).
 Mass detection was performed using the centroid mass detector, and chromatograms of each mass were constructed using the ADAP algorithm (Myers et al., 2017; Pluskal et al., 2010).
 Chromatograms were deconvoluted into individual peaks using the local minimum search algorithm and aligned on a master peak list with the RANSAC algorithm.
-Finally, the Peak Finder gap filling algorithm was used to search for missing peaks, and a matrix compiling the area under each peak detected for each butterfly sample was extracted.
+Finally, the Peak Finder gap filling algorithm was used to search for missing peaks, and a matrix compiling the area under each peak (i.e. the concentration of each component) detected for each butterfly sample was extracted.
 This matrix was purged from siloxane like compounds as well as compounds present in less than 10% of the samples.
-The areas of the blanks were subtracted to the samples, and the final data were used for statistical analysis.
+The areas of the blanks were subtracted to the samples, and the final concentration data was used for statistical analysis.
 Mass spectra were then visualized using the ChromaTOF® software, compared to MZmine-selected ones, in order to manually annotate the chemical compounds.
 Annotation were based on scan comparison with the NIST2017 database, and linear retention indexes (LRI) calculated from the alkane mixtures with free database (https://pubchem.ncbi.nlm.nih.gov/) and literature (Adams, 2017).

 b.
 Statistical analyses of the chemical compounds